sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/ssl.include.rst

 :Default value: `Disabled`
 :Optional: Yes
-:Values: * Absolute path on local filesystem.
+:Values: * Absolute path on the local file.
          * Content of the CA chain (Since 3.40.0).
          * `${LETS_ENCRYPT_X3_CA}`
          * `${MICROSOFT_IT_CA}`
+         * `${GO_DADDY_G2_G1}`
          * `Disabled`
 :From version: 1.6.0
 :Description:
-    This can be defined as an absolute path on the local filesystem to a file containing the certificates to the
+    This can be defined as an absolute path on the local filesystem to a file containing the certificates of the
-    Certificates Authority used to validate the remote peer.
+    Certificate Authorities used to validate the remote peer.

+    This is used only for certificate-based peer validation.
+    To add the CA certificate for an SSL certificate for this component, simply add it to `ssl_certificate`, possibly together with other certificates needed to complete the full chain of certificates.

+    The remote peer identity can only be validated when the remote address is configured using a fully qualified domain name.
+    IP based validation will always fail, this is not a method accepted by the public certificate authorities.

-    You can also define the content of the CA as text in PEM format.
+    You can define the content of the CA as text in PEM format.

     When the value is defined as PEM text, the configuration will look as in the following example::